Glover makes it 2 in a row by winning FedEx Cup opener in a playoff over Cantlay

 The biggest fight was the back nine when some of the game’s best lined up trying to take catch him — Cantlay and Rory McIlroy, Tommy Fleetwood, Jordan Spieth and Max Homa.

 Cantlay played superbly on the back nine, starting with a chip-in on the 10th hole and giving himself birdie on practically every hole after that.
 Glover looked to be on the ropes and briefly fell one shot behind.
-But it could have been a lot worse.
+But it could have been a lot worse if not for those putts.

-On the 13th, his approach buried in a hole in deep rough and he did well to chop that out to some 20 feet.
-He made that for par.
-Then, he blocked his tee shot on the par-3 14th into the water, went to the drop zone and hit it 30 feet short.
-He made that for bogey.

-After tying Cantlay with an up-and-down just short of the green for birdie on the par-5 16th, he missed another fairway and made a 12-foot par putt.
+“Got to a point there middle of the back nine where it was just kind of survive and try to give myself as many chances as I could coming in,” Glover said.
+“That kept us in the game.”

 McIlroy birdied the last hole for a 65 and tied for third with Fleetwood (68), who had a birdie chance on the 18th to join the playoff.